Why should H1B Visa Holders migrate to Canada?

-Below is a chart explaining the difference between an H1-B visa for US and a Permanent Residency Visa for Canada.
+Difference between an H1-B Visa for US and a Permanent Residency Visa for Canada

 Visa holder has to leave US if he/she has been laid-off or if the company shuts down.
 Residents are free to take their own time to find another job.